dorset-ics/healthcare-data-exchange/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-If you believe you have found a security vulnerability, please submit your report to us via email.
+If you believe you have found a security vulnerability, please submit your report to us via email, or by using GitHub's security advisories feature, by following the steps in the [privately reporting a security vulnerability guide](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability).

 > **Note:** An email will be provided here, before the project is made public.